AFRICA

 ComCo can clear a merger, prohibit it or clear it with conditions and/or obligations.
 Technically, only decisions prohibiting the merger or clearing it with conditions and/or obligations are issued as formal decisions; while decisions permitting a merger are issued as notices.

-Regarding the substance of remedies, ComCo prefers structural to behavioral remedies.
+Regarding the substance of remedies, ComCo prefers structural over behavioral remedies.
 However, there have been numerous cases where ComCo has accepted behavioral remedies.

 In cases filed in multiple jurisdictions and where remedies have been imposed by a foreign competition authority, ComCo has often requested the parties to commit to adhere to these remedies in relation to Switzerland.